-If your team is planning to use any of the materials listed below in your Presentation, you will need to provide a brief explanation in the provided text box.
+6. If your team is planning to use any of the materials listed below in your Presentation, you will need to provide a brief explanation in the provided text box.

-syour team using any of the following materials in your Presentation?
-See Rules of the Road.
-Section VII.
-J for more

 Is your team using any of the following materials in your Presentation?
 See Rules of the Road, Section VII.J for more details on the use of these materials.

-Helium Balloons Latex

-Powders Dry Ice

-Strobe Light

-Electrical/Batteries

-If your team is using any of these materials, please provide a brief explanation. (length:0 max:1000)
+is your team using any or the following materials in your riesentation: see Rules of the Road, Section VII.5 for more details on the use of these materials.
+Helium Balloons Latex Powders Dry Ice Strobe Light Electrical/Batteries If your team is using any of these materials, please provide a brief explanat tion. (length:0 max:1000)

-(engulis max. rece)

 7. If your team is planning to use chemicals in your Presentation, you should provide a link to the SDS for each chemical.
 Simply copy the link and paste it into the text box.
 You may also include an explanation of how the chemical will be used in the Presentation.

-If chemicals are used in your solution, provide a brief explanation of how they will be used in your Presentation and include a link to the safety data sheet (SDS) for each chemical to show that the chemicals you will use are safe. (length:0 max:1000)